LASIK Alternatives

-Photorefractive Keratectomy (PRK) is similar in many ways, however, this treatment doesn’t involve creating a flap.
+Photorefractive Keratectomy (PRK) is similar to LASIK in many ways, however, this treatment doesn’t involve creating a flap.
 Instead, the surface cells are gently removed, the cornea is treated with a cool laser, and a bandage contact lens is placed afterward for approximately 5-7 days.
 This contact lens acts as the flap would, protecting the eye as it heals.

 LASIK and PRK provide the same visual effect and long-term outcomes, however, the visual results following PRK take longer to achieve.
-And since we’re removing surface cells from the cornea, most patients experience more discomfort following PRK than they would LASIK.
+And since we’re removing surface cells from the cornea, most patients experience more discomfort following PRK than they would with LASIK.

 We do provide a pain reliever following surgery to help with this discomfort, but most patients return to work and their normal daily activities within a few days.

-This alternative is effective in treating low to moderate levels of myopia or hyperopia with or without astigmatism.
+PRK is effective in treating low to moderate levels of myopia or hyperopia with or without astigmatism.

 Phakic Intraocular Lenses (Phakic IOLs) are artificial lens implants that are placed inside the eye while your natural lens remains intact.
 Although the first type of this technology was FDA approved for the treatment of myopia or nearsightedness in 2004, the physicians and surgeons at Minnesota Eye Consultants have been implanting these lenses for the treatment of high degrees of nearsightedness and farsightedness since 1998 as part of the multi-center, national research studies.